Authentic Italian/Neapolitan pizzas and toppings

 Pizza Margherita

 The Margherita pizza is the classic pizza that we all know and love.
+It combines complementary flavours using simple ingredients – the essence of Italian cuisine.

 Authentic Neapolitan Pizza